Hexagon/pup/docs/examples/docker/README.md

-# Pup docker demo
+---
+layout: page
+title: "Appendix: Docker (Deno)"
+---

+# Using pup with Docker

-This demo runs a Deno script in the official Deno docker image periodically using Pup process manager
+The example at [/docs/examples/docker](https://github.com/hexagon/pup/docs/examples/docker] runs a Deno script periodically with Pup in the official Deno docker imag.

 ## Files